Although Tibetan dog breeds aren’t particularly well known worldwide, some people will have heard of the Tibetan Mastiff.

 How Should You Groom A Lhasa Apso?

-As mentioned, a Lhasa Apso should be groomed regularly, and should be brushed once a day.
+As mentioned, a Lhasa Apso should be groomed regularly and brushed once a day.

 The more often their coat is brushed, the easier it’ll be to manage.

-You have to make sure you brush all the way down to the skin; otherwise you’ll miss most of the tangles in their fur.
+You have to brush down to the skin; otherwise, you’ll miss most of the tangles in their fur.

 Along with regular brushing, you should aim to bathe your Lhasa Apso at least every other week.